Ceelog/phpdoc-en/src/book/oci8.md

 Installing OCI8 as a Statically Compiled Extension
 --------------------------------------------------

-Configure PHP to include OCI8 using one of the following configure options.
+If you are building PHP from source code, you can configure PHP to include OCI8 as a static extension using one of the following configure options.

 -   If using Oracle Instant Client, then do: